Femi-Ted/U10SoccerTeamManager/README.md

 <br />

-# Changes Made To The Program After Second Submission.
+# Changes Made To The Program After Second Submission (Updates to the Model).
+The changes highlighted here are specifically related to those made in the Model and other classes within the Model and so does not cover the Controller's or View's design.
+Aside from variable name updates, slight logical adjustments in code which affected other dependents methods, the below are the major changes made to the Model to get the Controller coupled to it and the View to the Controller.

 1. The Model's Constructor was updated so that while it previously took in a player list, now it takes in no parameter.
 This was required to ensure that the model can in coupling with the Controller allow players to be added individually through the view and controller for the formation of a raw list.
 This necesitated the removal of the team list parameter and the introduction of the isTeamFinalized instance attribute which is used to control the minimum player number requirement for a raw player list formation.
 It would be noticed in the new code too that some of the check functionalities for the team list previously at the Constructor have now been relocated for management to the isFinalPlayerList() method.

 2. The addPlayerToList() method was added to the Model to provide the required coupling to the Controller so that appropriate user inputs converts to the relevant parameters for player addition to the raw list required for team formation.